One of the top questions you might ask during your dentures research is “what are implant dentures?” Are they worth the hype?

 Bar: Sometimes called a milled bar, this is a metal piece that connects directly to the dental implant.
-It helps support and retain your denture, and is recommended if your jaw or gums are not in optimal shape for supporting the denture.
+It helps support and retain your denture.
+Dentists recommend a bar if your jaw or gums are not in optimal shape for supporting the denture.

-Base: The base of the denture is normally the part that is made to look like gum tissue.
-It is normally made of plastic.
+Base: The base of the denture is usually made of plastic and resembles gum tissue.

 Dental Implant: Normally, this refers to the artificial tooth root that is placed in the jawbone, but it is sometimes used to refer to more of the dental implant structure, including locators or other structures attached to the implant.

 Locator: A locator is a feature attached to the dental implant that allows it to emerge from the gum tissue and attach to the denture.

 Mini Implants: Mini dental implants are just like regular implants, only smaller.
 Dentists can use mini implants in some cases for implant-retained dentures.